orbitdb-archive/orbit-db-nextgen/docs/DATABASES.md

 orbitdb2 = await OrbitDB({ ipfs: ipfs2, id: 'user2', directory: './orbitdb2' })

 const db1 = await orbitdb1.open('my-db')

+await db1.add('hello world')

+// Opening a db by address will start the synchronization process but only the
-const db2 = await orbitdb2.open(db1.address)
+// database heads will be synchronized. const db2 = await orbitdb2.open(db1.address)

+// We only have the heads of db1.
+To replicate all of db1's records, we will
+// need to iterate over db1's entire record set.
+// We can determine when heads have been synchronized from db1 to db2 by
+// listening for the "update" event and iterating over the record set.
+db2.events.on('update', async (entry) => {
+  for await (const record of db2.iterator()) {
+    console.log(record)
+  }
+  // we can use the convenience function db.all() instead of iterating over
+  // db2's records.
+  // await db2.all()
+})
 ```

+To learn more, check out [OrbitDB's sychronization protocol](https://orbitdb.org/api/module-Sync.html) and the [OrbitDB replication documentation](./REPLICATION.md).

 ## Building a custom database